 This article is part of the San Miguel Day Trip series.
 Read the rest below:

-Then, explore the Mexico Series for more tips on what to see, do, eat, drink, and discover in San Miguel de Allende and beyond.
+Then, explore the Mexico Series for more tips on what to see, do, eat, drink, and discover in the country!

 Like it?
 Pin it!